 If we define the new Sales table as the combination of all States in this workaround and we make it visible in the Fields list, the same visual would display both State (on the new table) and the total Population and total Sales, as shown in the following image:

-Use many-to-many relationships instead of the workaround
+Use relationships with a many-many cardinality instead of the workaround

 As of the July 2018 version of Power BI Desktop, you can directly relate tables, such as the ones we described earlier, without having to resort to similar workarounds.
 It's now possible to set the relationship cardinality to Many to Many.
 This setting indicates that neither table contains unique values.
 For such relationships, you can still control which table filters the other table, or apply bi-directional filtering where each table filters the other.